- Problem gamblers can be inhibited from seeking help because of shame and secrecy.

 - Having more information will help you feel more comfortable in accessing other services.

-- Knowlege gained from Self-Help will reduce the fear of accessing additional help.
+- Knowledge gained from Self-Help will reduce the fear of accessing additional help.

 Making a Decision about Gambling